 When you catch a mahi-mahi, they put on a fantastic display and for this reason can be difficult to catch!

-Gear needed to catch Mahi-Mahi
+Gear needed for Mahi-Mahi Fishing in Florida

 To target Mahi Mahi it is necessary to hire a captain with experience in targeting these fish and has the know how to trick and hook these beautiful gamefish.